On the Quantum Uncertainty of the Neutron Electric Dipole Moment: Statement of the problem

-So, what are we to make of the situation at hand?
-Let us consider the most straightforward replies one might offer. i) One might argue that such analysis is too simplistic and contemplate, for instance, a simple harmonic oscillator with frequency $ \omega $ and mass $ M$ which is prepared in its ground state, in which the position $ X$ has an expectation value $ \langle \hat X \rangle =0 $ and the quantum uncertainty is $ \Delta X =\hbar/ (2 M\omega)^{1/2}$.
-One might argue that it is true that $ \Delta X $ represents the degree to {\bf which the particle's} position is {\bf ill-defined} in the initial state $ | 0 \rangle$; however, that does not mean we cannot perform an experiment measuring the position to a higher accuracy.
-In fact, we can certainly do that, and in principle measure the position of the system to an arbitrary accuracy $ \delta X$ (at least in the context of non-relativistic quantum mechanics\footnote{Inclusion of relativistic considerations indicate that we should not be able to measure the position of a particle with a precision that exceeds the particle Compton's wavelength, but that let us ignore this issue for the moment.}).
+i) One might argue that such analysis is too simplistic and contemplate, for instance, a simple harmonic oscillator with frequency $ \omega $ and mass $ M$, which is prepared in its ground state, in which the position $X$ has an expectation value $ \langle \hat X \rangle =0 $ and the quantum uncertainty is $ \Delta X =\hbar/ (2 M\omega)^{1/2}$.
+One might argue that it is true that $\Delta X$ represents the degree to {\bf which the particle's} position is {\bf ill-defined} in the initial state $ | 0 \rangle$; however, that does not mean we cannot perform an experiment measuring the position to a higher accuracy.
+In fact, we can certainly do that and, in principle, measure the position of the system to an arbitrary accuracy $ \delta X$ (at least in the context of non-relativistic quantum mechanics\footnote{Inclusion of relativistic considerations indicate that we should not be able to measure the position of a particle with a precision that exceeds the particle Compton's wavelength, but that let us ignore this issue for the moment.}).
 All that quantum mechanics tells us is that our prediction of what the value resulting from the measurement of the position must be taken as uncertain to a level $ \Delta X $, indicating that if we repeat the experiment a large number of times (with identically prepared systems), we will obtain a series of results whose mean value is $ \bar X = 0$ and with a statistical dispersion given by $ \Delta X $.
 However, in each one of the measurements, the position might end up being well determined within an uncertainty $ \delta X$ ( corresponding to the accuracy of the measuring device), and thus, there is no conflict at all between quantum theory and the fact that we have measured $X$ with an accuracy that far exceeds $ \Delta X$.
-Note, however that, as a result of such measurements, the quantum state of each oscillator would have changed to one ``centered about some definite value of the position, say $X_i$" with an uncertainty $ \delta X << \Delta X $ and the collection of values obtained in the ensemble of measurements $\lbrace X_1, X_2,......
+Note, however, that, as a result of such measurements, the quantum state of each oscillator would have changed to one ``centered about some definite value of the position, say $X_i$" with an uncertainty $ \delta X << \Delta X $ and the collection of values obtained in the ensemble of measurements $\lbrace X_1, X_2,......
 X_N\rbrace$ would display a statistical dispersion $ \Delta X $.
-In particular, all the harmonic oscillators would now be in states that are quite different from the ground state, and thus, their corresponding energy expectation values would be higher than $ (1/2) \hbar \omega$.
+In particular, all the harmonic oscillators would now be in states quite different from the ground state, and thus, their corresponding energy expectation values would be higher than $ (1/2) \hbar \omega$.